Vision without execution is hallucination.

 - What’s preventing us from completing the iteration goals?

 The DSU is key to team synchronization and self-organization.
-It’s most effective when held in front of a BVIR that highlights the stories that are the objective of the iteration.
-The DSU is strictly timeboxed to 15 minutes and is not a problem-solving meeting.
-Rather, its purpose is to identify issues, dependencies, and conversations, many of which need to be resolved afterward.
+It’s most useful when held in front of a BVIR that highlights the stories that are part of the team’s PI objectives.
+The DSU is strictly timeboxed to 15 minutes and is not a problem-solving or status meeting for management.
+Instead, its purpose is to coordinate the team’s activities and raise blocking issues and dependencies, many of which need to be resolved afterward.
+High performing teams use the DSU to find opportunities to help each other so that the entire team succeeds in delivering its committed iteration goals.
 The Scrum Master writes down topics that need further discussion on the ‘meet after’ board.
 During the meet after, only the involved parties stay to talk.
 Ineffective DSUs are symptoms of deeper problems that require a systematic approach for resolution, which often becomes the responsibility of the Scrum Master.

 Note: Although the DSU is a Scrum construct, many Kanban Teams also hold a DSU in front of their Kanban board to coordinate and inspect it for bottlenecks or WIP problems.